Tests offer little or no benefit to patients, but have several potential downsides.

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 Treatment may include:

-A heating pad or medicines to ease pain
+Using a heating pad or medicines to ease pain

 Drinking plenty of water